A proper diet of high-quality food is important for your dog’s nutrition. Here are some things to think about

 Is my dog at a healthy weight?

-Stand behind your dog with their tail towards your legs.
-Looking down at your dog, you should be able to see the definition of curve behind their rib cages leading towards their hips but that curve should not be too shallow or extreme.
+Stand behind your dog with its tail towards your legs.
+Looking down at your dog, you should be able to see the definition of the curve behind their rib cages leading towards their hips but that curve should not be too shallow or extreme.
 From the side, you should be able to feel their ribs, but not see them.

 Don’t panic.
 Remember that it didn’t get this way overnight.
 As with humans, crash diets are unsafe and don’t usually work for any length of time.
 Have a baseline weight of your dog so you know your goal.
 Start small by eliminating 10% of their normal meal size.
 You can accurately do this by using measuring scoops to serve their food.
 In two weeks, weigh your dog again.
 Any loss is a step in the right direction and you’ll know that you are on the right track.
 This is not a quick fix but is the safest method of weight loss for your dog.
 You should also introduce more exercise.
 Most dogs love to go for walks and it’s a wonderful way for you to unwind as well.
 In the normal course of a day, think FETCH not FOOD.
 Throw the ball a few extra times to interact with your dog.
 They will enjoy special attention.
 Set up a special play date with another friend and their dog.
 The romping is a good calorie burner.